Spain's Digital Nomad Visa (International Teleworker Visa) - A Complete Guide

 The documents must be legalized or apostilled and submitted together with an official Spanish translation.

-Where to apply to a Digital Nomad Visa (DNV)?
+Where to apply for the Digital Nomad Visa (DNV)?

-If you are already in Spain, you can apply for the residence permit by appointment at your local immigration office (Extranjeria).
+- If you are already in Spain and meet the criteria, you may apply directly for the residence permit for international teleworkers at your local Extranjería (immigration office)

 Do I need to apply for a Foreign Identity Number (NIE) prior to the Digital Nomad Visa (DNV) application?

-Yes, prior to applying for the Digital Nomad Visa (DNV), the applicant must have a valid Foreign Identity Number (NIE).
+Yes, prior to applying for the Digital Nomad Visa (DNV), the applicant must have a valid Foreign Identity Number (NIE), more information on how to obtain a NIE in Spain in 2025.

 - If the applicant is already in Spain, they may request a NIE from the Extranjeria (Immigration office).